rmichon/multiKeyboard/iOS/doc.md

 TODO:

-* Talk about non-poly mode (when `maxKeybPoly`, new voice is created and that's it! also -1 mode for midi is pretty cool)
 * Overall, correct typos (and there are lot).
 It might actually be best to completely rewrite this document.

 WARNING: this is a work in progress!
 While this architecture should theoretically work fine you use it at you own risk!